lcbessa/lcbessa/README.en-US.md

 ---

-- 🎓 Computer Science at UFLA (Brazil)
+- 🎓 Computer Scientist at UFLA (Brazil)
 - 💻 Always looking to learn new things and passionate about technology
 - 📫 You can reach me with the links below